 His Excellency Saw Kheng emphasized the importance of the second NAPVAW for Cambodia and encouraged promoting awareness to change social behaviors, which discriminate against women, girls and vulnerable people and to support joint efforts for social changes.
+The main priority focus areas for the second NAPVAW are: 1.
 WHO RHR 15.25 eng.
 National Plan to Reduce Violence against Women and their Children.
 The Third Action Plan of the National Plan to Reduce Violence against Women and their Children 2010-2022 (the National Plan) is currently under development and due for release in mid 2016.

 The Third Action Plan will be informed by experts and will set out Australia’s policy priorities, actions and direction to help reduce violence against women and their children for the next three years.
 The Third Action Plan is the half way point for the National Plan.
-The National Plan to Reduce Violence against Women and their Children 2010 – 2022.
+This milestone, combined with the momentum around violence against women in the Australian community, makes this Action Plan a particularly exciting and important one.
+Information that will be used to develop the Third Action Plan include: The National Plan to Reduce Violence against Women and their Children 2010 – 2022.
 Attachments Domestic and family violence and sexual assault are crimes that must be stopped.

 In Australia, around one in three women has experienced physical violence, and almost one in five has experienced sexual violence since the age of 15.
 That is why the Commonwealth, state and territory governments worked with the community to develop a 12-year National Plan to Reduce Violence against Women and their Children 2010-2022 (the National Plan).
 Released in 2011, the National Plan explains what we are doing to reduce violence against women and their children.